levelupghl-experiments/chrome-extension-iframe-resizer/README.md

-# Iframe Resizer Chrome Extension Dev Mod
+# Iframe Resizer Chrome Extension Dev Kit

 This project contains a modifed version of iframeResizer.contentWindow.js that fixes in page links on embednotionpages.com Notion embed pages.